CreditMutuelArkea/llm-inference/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.10 or higher
-- `pip` package manager
+- `poetry` package manager

 ### Clone the Repository